Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 15th; *Prerequisites:* Forge Ring, Forge Epic Ring, *cloak of chaos,* creator must be chaotic; *Market Price:* 250,000 gp.

+### Energy Immunity
-**Energy Immunity:** This band continually provides the wearer with immunity to a single type of energy: fire, cold, electricity, acid, or sonic.
+This band continually provides the wearer with immunity to a single type of energy: fire, cold, electricity, acid, or sonic.
 The wearer takes no damage from the energy of the specific type.

 *Caster Level:* 20th; *Prerequisites:* Forge Ring, Forge Epic Ring, *protection from energy; Market Price:* 240,000 gp.
 Epic

+### Protection
-**Protection:** This ring offers continual magical protection in the form of a deflection bonus to Armor Class of +6 or higher.
+This ring offers continual magical protection in the form of a deflection bonus to Armor Class of +6 or higher.

 *Caster Level:* 20th: *Prerequisites:* Forge Ring, Forge Epic Ring,